JulianHurst/Triominos/README.md

 # Triominos
-Android app for counting scores for the popular Triominos board game.
+Android app for easily counting scores for the popular Triominos board game.